tarafdar/galapagos/README.md

 2. Change the Logical and Mapfile in Makefile to point to ./HMPI/sw_kmeans/configuration_files/mpiLogical.xml and ./HMPI/sw_kmeans/configuration_files/mpiMap.xml
 3. `make createCluster`

 ## ML Application Layer on top of MPI

-Look at the README in ML_Layer that specifies different configurations.
+Look at the README in ./telepathy that specifies different configurations.
 Modify Makefile to point to different configurations.

 1. Follow instructions in MPI Programming layer and to get HMPI
 2. `mkdir -p userIP`